If you can’t easily get patients to a clinic, what do you do?

 This year, a Kaiser Permanente grant to the Healthy Smiles Mobile Dental Foundation in Fresno, California, paid for a brand-new recreational vehicle that’s been transformed into a dental clinic on wheels, complete with exam space, X-ray machines, and dental equipment.
 Several hygienists and dentists work inside the clinic, cleaning children’s teeth, and filling cavities.

-It’s a model that’s been researched in the medical literature — and, because of long history in mobile medicine, we know that it works.
+It’s a model that’s been researched in the medical literature — and, because of its long history in mobile medicine, we know that it works.

 In the early 1970s, Kaiser Permanente undertook several projects to test the feasibility of mobile health vans to serve underrepresented communities.
 One was rural, one was urban.